yashu-7/building_llm_from_scratch/README.md

 In this stage, the concepts from Stage 2 are integrated to build a full Transformer model.
 *architecture.ipynb*: This notebook provides a step-by-step implementation of the Transformer architecture, combining the multi-head attention mechanism and feed-forward neural networks.
 The Transformer is the foundation for most modern large language models.
 ## Stage 4: Training the Transformer
-The final stage focuses on training the implemented Transformer model on the dataset prepared in Stage 1.
+The final stage focuses on training the implemented Transformer model on the dataset prepared in **Stage 1**.
 *training.py*: This script contains the complete code for training the model.
 It handles data loading, model initialization, the training loop, and saving the final model weights.
 Prerequisites
 To run the scripts in this repository, you need the following: